You must proofread your business writing so it is as correct as you can make it for three reasons:

 Follow these guidelines to proofread business writing for grammar and usage.

-1. Set your spelling checker and grammar checker to maximize their benefits
+Set your spellchecker and grammar checker to maximize their benefits

 Follow these three steps to make the most of your spell checker and grammar checker:

-- Set your spelling checker and grammar checker to check spelling and grammar as you type.
+- Set your spellchecker and grammar checker to check spelling and grammar as you type.

 - Still proofread for spelling to identify words that are misused, but spelled correctly.